narlapavan26/narlapavan26/README.md

 💞️ I’m looking to collaborate on AI-driven healthcare solutions and impactful ML projects

-📫 How to reach me: narlapavankumar6@gmail.com | LinkedIn
+📫 How to reach me: narlapavankumar6@gmail.com

 😄 Pronouns: He/Him